 Instead, it was about the amount of ridicule, judgment, or punishment I might face on the other side of hitting send.
 Today I hit send on emails without overthinking the situation, and I’ve learned that fear is an opportunity to learn.

 Embrace your fears as learning lessons rather than as failures.
+We have to stop worrying about things we can’t control.
 When you befriend your fears and frame them in a positive light, they instantly become less scary.

 Practice meditation to reduce your general stress levels and develop relaxation techniques.